 From Dr. Berg, he learned that he wasn’t lazy, gluttonous, or unmotivated.
 He was just eating the wrong foods for his body.
 He learned all about how sugar and hidden carbs were sabotaging his efforts to become healthy.

-“His info on how to reverse insulin resistance was like a road map for me and it has worked like a charm,” said Blundell.
+“His info on how to reverse Fat Storing Hormone resistance was like a road map for me and it has worked like a charm,” said Blundell.

 For Blundell, the hardest part about keto was getting past the plateaus.
 Still, he explained that Dr. Berg’s videos helped him navigate these periods with patience, recognizing that the scale doesn’t tell the whole story.